Loading...

 Pair with Protein

-Consume watermelon with a source of protein, such as Greek yogurt, cottage cheese, or a handful of nuts, to help slow down the absorption of sugars.
+Include a source of protein such as Greek yogurt, cottage cheese, or a small handful of nuts alongside your watermelon.
+Protein can help slow down the absorption of sugar.

 Add Healthy Fats

-Reduce the portion size of watermelon you consume at one time to minimize the impact on your blood sugar levels.
+Reduce the portion size of watermelon to minimize the impact on your blood sugar levels.

 Stay Hydrated

-Engage in light physical activity, such as a brisk walk, after consuming watermelon to help your body use up the sugar more effectively.
+Engage in light physical activity, such as a 10-15 minute walk, after eating watermelon to help your body use up the sugar more efficiently.

 healthspan-mbl